The Role of Photosynthesis in a Sustainable Atmosphere

 Photosynthesis is a compound word that tells how it works.
 "Photo" means light.
 "Synthesis" means to put together.
 Light hitting a phototroph (organism that carries out photosynthesis) triggers a chemical reaction that breaks apart air and water molecules, then puts the parts together in a different way to make food for the phototroph, along with leftover oxygen.

-How Plants Eat - Plants "eat" the glucose that they produce through photosynthesis.
+Plants "eat" the glucose they produce from photosynthesis.
 This is what gives them energy to keep growing and keep photosynthesizing.
 They combine it with certain minerals and trace elements sucked up with water through their root system to build their plant structure, including leaves, flowers, and fruits/seeds.
 Breathing is merely a chemical exchange with the air.

 The Earth Breathing